 For an E-Resource Request, please keep in mind that journal and database subscriptions represent a substantial ongoing financial commitment on the part of the Library and requests will be reviewed once per semester.
 Consider whether interlibrary loan might meet your and your students' research needs.

 Provide as much information (title, author, etc.) on the form as possible.
 If a field is required but you do not have any information to include simply indicate "n/a".

-Plan to request 4 to 6 weeks before needed (or longer, depending on availability).
-Some titles may also arrive very quickly.
+Plan to request 4 to 6 weeks before needed, if possible.
+Some items may also arrive very quickly, but not always.

 Faculty who are traveling or doing research overseas or elsewhere and find resources of interest that they would like to purchase for the Library are welcome to do so providing that-

 The Library does not currently own the title in question (we do not purchase duplicates).